 That said, some industries are going to need non-degree labor-and a lot of it.
-As states ramp up testing and contact tracing, for instance, organizations are searching for thousands of essential workers to help.
-Workers are needed to help process unemployment claims, loan applications, and to staff call centers.
-Fields like bio-medical manufacturing may also see a boom in worker need as hospitals continue to need additional personal protective equipment, or PPE.
+As states ramp up testing and contact tracing, as well as vaccine distribution for instance, organizations are searching for thousands of essential workers to help.
+Workers are still needed to help process unemployment claims, loan applications, and to staff call centers.